realm/SwiftLint/README.md

 #### Swift Package

-You can integrate SwiftLint as a Swift Package Manager Plug-in if you're working with a Swift Package with a `Package.swift` manifest.
+You can integrate SwiftLint as a Swift Package Manager Plugin if you're working with a Swift Package with a `Package.swift` manifest.

 Add SwiftLint as a package dependency to your `Package.swift` file.